 A Bit of Advice While Hiking in the Woods

 My wife and I have visited OP Schnabel Park several times to go hiking with our dog, Abbey.
 She is a two year old Rhodesian Ridgeback who loves to hike.
-Often times, she desires to head off the main path, and into the woods.
+Often times, she desires to head off the main path and into the woods.
 Perhaps she is following a scent, or is searching for movement deeper in the woods.

 On our very first hike at OP Schnabel Park, we deviated from the main path several times.
 The natural trails leading through the woods are hard to miss.
-Furthermore, the trails are well shaded, and more enticing than the concrete.
+Furthermore, the trails are well-shaded, and more enticing than the concrete.
 The wooded areas are also open enough to walk through without bumping into trees, brush, and cacti.

 On the north side of the park we entered the woods from the concrete path.
-We followed a natural trail leading up, and over a small hill.
-As we did so, we came face to face with a father, and his son, who were biking through the woods.
+We followed a natural trail leading up and over a small hill.
+As we did so, we came face to face with a father and his son, who were biking through the woods.
 They stopped as soon as they noticed us, and we moved aside.
 The boy quickly said, “This is a bike trail, not a dog trail”.
 I smiled, my wife said, “Sorry”, and Abbey was simply eager to continue through the woods.
 The boy’s father urged him forward, but said nothing.
 No harm done.

 Hikers and bikers both share the paved trails in San Antonio Parks.
 Can they not also share the natural trails through the woods?
 I’ve seen no regulations restricting anyone from certain trails.

 I’d say there are more natural trails at OP Schnabel Park than paved ones.
 You may not find these trails marked on the map, but they are easy to find inside the park.
 Each time we go to parks such as this, we head into the woods to get our feet wet.
-However, that cannot be taken in the literal sense because the creeks have been completely dry most of the year.
+However, that cannot be taken in the literal sense because the creeks are completely dry most of the year.
 In fact, the dry creek beds have become hiking trails as well.